davidmcclure/cleanconfig/README.md

 - You need to be able to selectively override config values in fine-grained, complex ways.
 SimpleConfig has robust support for arbitrary environments (`test`, `dev`, `prod`, etc), and also makes it possible to temporarily change values and "lock" them to the file system so that they get picked up by other processes.

-- You tend to deploy projects automation frameworks like [Ansible](https://www.ansible.com/), and want an easy way to patch in configuration values at deploy-time, without using weird Python import tricks.
+- You tend to deploy projects automation with frameworks like [Ansible](https://www.ansible.com/), and want an easy way to patch in configuration values at deploy-time, without using weird Python import tricks.

 ## Basic Usage